-3. How to 'unmix' a mixed agreement?
+2. How to 'unmix' a mixed agreement?

-While the reasons to analyse a delimitation of competences may be clear, the question of how to proceed doing that remains a difficult one.
-As mixed agreements are products of EU law, legal solutions should also be found exactly there.
+While the reasons to analyse a delimitation of competences may be clear, the question of how to proceed in doing that remains a difficult one.
+As mixed agreements are products of EU law, legal solutions should primarily be found there.
 Thus, following the life-time of an agreement and the procedure enshrined in art.
 218 TFEU, we can identify four legal instruments relevant for our 'unmixing' exercise.
 First, the legal bases for the conclusion of a mixed agreement should be considered as a useful tool to determine the nature of competences the agreement is based on within the EU legal order.
 However, negotiation mandates are usually secret or outdated.
 In the case of CETA, for instance, the Council's decision allowing the Commission to start negotiating CETA was issued in April 2009.
 When in 2016 the agreement was ready to be signed, the distribution of competences within the EU had changed dramatically with the entry into force of the Lisbon treaty.
-Second, the CJEU's case law, especially under the opinion procedure of the art.
-218(11) TFEU, is particularly helpful to shed some light on the division of competences.25 Third, Council decisions on provisional application of a mixed agreement usually give a clear list of competences and their scope within the agreement.
-Finally, the declarations of competence, that were briefly discussed above, might be a useful legal tool.
-We will turn to each of these tools in more detail.
+Second, the CJEU's case law, especially under the opinion procedure of art.
+218(11) TFEU, is particularly helpful to shed some light on the division of competences.
+Third, Council decisions on the provisional application of a mixed agreement usually provide a clear list of competences and their scope